AdobeDocs/audience-manager.en/help/using/features/segments/recency-and-frequency.md

 Frequency-capping expressions include all the users whose number of trait realizations is below a desired value.
 Here are a few Right and Wrong examples:

 * Wrong - The expression `frequency([1000T]) <= 5` includes all users that have realized the trait with the ID "1000" a maximum of five times but also includes users who have not realized the trait.
-Therefore, Audience Manager does not validate this expression.
+Therefore, Audience Manager does not validate this expression for performance reasons, as it would qualify too many users for the segment.

 * Right - If you want to include all users that have realized the trait with the ID "1000" a maximum of five times, add another condition to the expression, to make sure the users have qualified for the trait at least once:  `frequency([1000T]) >= 1  AND  frequency([1000T]) <= 5`